armory/docs/content/en/docs/installation/armory-operator/op-config-kustomize.md

 ## Spinnaker Kustomize patches repo

-Armory maintains the `spinnakaker-kustomize-patches` [repo](https://github.com/armory/spinnaker-kustomize-patches), which contains common configuration options for Spinnaker and Armory Enterprise.
-This gives you a reliable starting point when adding and removing Armory Enterprise or Spinnaker features.
+Armory maintains the `spinnakaker-kustomize-patches` [repo](https://github.com/armory/spinnaker-kustomize-patches), which contains common configuration options for Armory Enterprise or Spinnaker.
+This gives you a reliable starting point when adding and removing features.

 {{% alert title="Patch Warning" color="warning" %}}
 All of the patches in the repo are for configuring Armory Enterprise.
 To use the patches to configure open source Spinnaker, you must change `spinnaker.armory.io` in the `apiVersion` field to `spinnaker.io`.
 This field is on the first line in a patch file.